Understanding Trauma & PTSD

 Avoidance keeps the trauma alive.

-To avoid pain, we may develop defenses like intellectualizing, people-pleasing, dissociation, or withdrawal.
-Over time, these strategies can lead to depression, isolation, or physical symptoms.
+To avoid difficult emotions, we may develop defenses like intellectualizing, people-pleasing, dissociation, or withdrawal.
+Over time, these strategies can lead to depression, isolation, or physical symptoms related to a buildup of anxiety.

-My job is to gently help you face the emotional truths you’ve been protecting yourself from—at a pace your nervous system can tolerate and integrate.
+My job is to help you face the emotional truths you’ve been protecting yourself from—at a pace your nervous system can tolerate.

 The goal isn’t to relive the trauma—but to resolve its impact.

-By building strength to feel and process previously avoided emotions, you can reclaim energy, connection, and a deeper sense of self.
+By building strength to feel and process previously avoided emotions, you can reclaim your energy, your mental space, and your connection to yourself.